 Daniele Gatti (Italy)

-Note: Every variation has been deeply tested with Stockfish 12 – 64 bit version, to ensure the soundness of the study.
+Note: Every variation has been deeply tested with Stockfish 12 – 64 bit version, with 5-men tablebase installed.

 AUTHOR NOTE: This is an improvement of my study published on 13° International Tournament UAPA (2020).
 An introduction was added and a slightly different configuration allows better development of thematic play.